VincyJovitha01/PCA-EXP-4-MATRIX-ADDITION-WITH-UNIFIED-MEMORY-AY-23-24/README.md

 # PCA-EXP-4-MATRIX-ADDITION-WITH-UNIFIED-MEMORY AY 23-24
-<h3>AIM:</h3>

 ### ENTER YOUR NAME: VINCY JOVITHA V
 ### REGISTER NO: 212223230242

 <h3>EX.
 NO:4</h3>
 <h3>DATE:09-10-2025</h3>
-<h1> <align=center> MATRIX ADDITION WITH UNIFIED MEMORY </h3>
-  Refer to the program sumMatrixGPUManaged.cu.
-Would removing the memsets below affect performance?
-If you can, check performance with nvprof or nvvp.</h3>

 ## AIM:
 To perform Matrix addition with unified memory and check its performance with nvprof.